wakeupmh/Epidote/README.md

 # Epidote
-An Android application with ocr to traduction pt-eng
+An Android application with ocr to translate pt-eng